tellytv/telly/README.md

   SSDP = true

 [IPTV]
-  Streams = 1               # number of simultaneous streams that the telly virtual DVR will be able to provide
+  Streams = 1               # number of simultaneous streams that the telly virtual DVR will provide
-                            # This is often 1, but is set by your iptv provider; for example, Vaders provides 5
+                            # This is often 1, but is set by your iptv provider; for example,
+                            # Vaders provides 5
   Starting-Channel = 10000  # When telly assigns channel numbers it will start here XMLTV-Channels = true     # if true, any channel numbers specified in your M3U file will be used.
   FFMpeg = true             # if true, streams are buffered through ffmpeg; ffmpeg must be on your $PATH